 Enrollment of students with limited English-speaking proficiency has started to climb over the past few years (Chart 4).
-There are 426 students projected in Fiscal Year 2008 to be enrolled in Limited English Proficiency programs, or one percent of the total projected enrollment in HCPS.
+Over 500 students are projected to be enrolled in Limited English Proficiency programs for Fiscal Year 2009, or one percent of the total projected enrollment in HCPS.